iRevive/logless/readme.md

 }
 ```

-Just generate a new traceId on the top of the calls chain:
+Just generate a new traceId on the top of the call chain:
 ```scala
 def entryPoint(): Unit = {
   implicit val traceId = macrolog.TraceId()